 1 – Aviation Safety Training Is Safety Promotion

 Safety training in airlines and airports is part of the Safety Promotion Element of the 4 Pillars of Aviation SMS.
 Safety training contributes to the promotion of the SMS and the development of the safety “mindset” in general.
-Safety promotion develops safety culture.
+Safety promotion develops a safety culture.
 To continue to improve the SMS, you will need to break down the resistance of apathetic or openly hostile employees.
-Safety promotion can slowly change cultures which allow aviation service providers to maximize utility of the SMS.
+Safety promotion can slowly change cultures which allows aviation service providers to maximize the utility of the SMS.

 Safety training is the accountable executive's opportunity to bring employees from the dark side of non-performance to become active participants in the SMS.
 Safety training does not always have to be performed in sterile classroom settings.
-There are many ways to deliver training, each with their own strengths and weaknesses, including the optimal time and place where these training nuggets can be disseminated to the organization.
+There are many ways to deliver training, each with its strengths and weaknesses, including the optimal time and place where these training nuggets can be disseminated to the organization.
 Be creative in your delivery, but make sure to document the SMS training so you can monitor the effectiveness of your delivery approaches and learn from mistakes.